Water System UpGRADES

-- Pipes: We invested $12 million to replace 123,109 feet (more than 23 miles) of aging pipe primarily installed between the early 1900s and the 1940s with new pipe.
-Pipeline improvement projects help improve water quality, pressure, fire protection and service reliability.
+We invested $22.5 million to replace 155,532 feet (nearly 30 miles) of aging pipe primarily installed between the early 1900s and the 1940s with new pipe, as well as numerous service lines and fire hydrants.
+These improvement projects help improve water quality, pressure, fire protection and service reliability.

-- Treatment and Water Quality: Our treatment plants received upgrades to SCADA systems, filter controls, online instrumentation and chemical feed systems.
-We continued multi-year projects to fully automate our Weston and New River water treatment plants and installed an air stripper – the largest one in the American Water system - at our Spring Valley tank in Huntington to reduce the potential for harmful disinfection byproducts.
+Our treatment plants received upgrades to intakes, pumps, filters, instrumentation, SCADA systems, and chemical feed systems.
+We completed a multi-year project to fully automate the New River water treatment plant and installed air-stripping systems at two tanks in our Huntington system to reduce the potential for harmful disinfection byproducts.

 About the Distribution System Improvement Charge (DSIC)

-A DSIC is a way for a utility to secure funding in a timely manner, which allows us to replace aging infrastructure at a faster pace while improving service necessary to carry out our important public service.
-In 2017, our customers will pay a 1.09 percent surcharge on their monthly bills to help fund water system improvements.
-This amount translates to approximately 52 cents for the average residential customer’s monthly water bill.
+In 2018, customers will pay a 3.15 percent surcharge on their monthly bills to help fund water system improvements.
+This amount translates to approximately $1.50 for the average residential customer’s monthly water bill.